Harshita-capsitech/EmailDocs/NewDox/ReadMe.md

 ✅ **Re-link Promptly**: Re-authorize account immediately when notified to ensure email continuity

+✅ **Use Sync Mail for Performance**: Enable sync for faster email access and reduced API calls

+✅ **Monitor Sync Status**: Regularly check sync status to ensure database is up-to-date

+✅ **Use Schedule Mail for Reliability**: Database-driven scheduling provides better control and tracking

+✅ **Configure Sync Intervals**: Adjust sync frequency based on email volume and requirements

+✅ **Leverage Offline Access**: Use synced emails when provider APIs are unavailable

-✅ **Use Scheduling Wisely**: Use Communication Email Module for time-sensitive emails requiring delivery tracking
+✅ **Use Scheduling Wisely**: Use Schedule Mail Module for time-sensitive emails requiring delivery tracking

 ✅ **Leverage AI Features**: Utilize AI tools for translation, summarization, and professional communication

-✅ **Monitor Scheduled Emails**: Regularly check scheduled email status in Communication Module
+✅ **Monitor Scheduled Emails**: Regularly check scheduled email status in Schedule Mail Module

-✅ **Choose Right Module**: Use Emails Module for immediate operations, Communication Module for scheduling
+✅ **Choose Right Module**: Use Emails Module for immediate operations, Schedule Mail for future delivery, Sync Mail for offline access

 ## Troubleshooting